cyclejs-community/component-combinators/documentation/EFSM.md

 - `Sinks :: HashMap SinkName (Stream *)`

 #### Contracts
 - The starting state is `S_INIT` and is reserved and cannot be used in user-defined state configuration, other than to represent the starting state.
-- States MAY be associated to entry actions which is the instantiation of a component
+- States MAY be associated to entry actions which is the instantiation of a component (i.e. in`stateEntryComponents`)
-- States defined in transition parameter MUST exist in `stateEntryComponents`
 - the `S_INIT` state MUST be associated ONLY with transitions featuring `EV_INIT` event (**NOT implemented??**).

 **NOTE OF CAUTION** :: an state machine configured with an event guard such that the init event fails will remain in the initial state : the init event will not be repeated, hence the state machine will never transition.